mmertama/Neuropia/README.md

 ## Build
 Use cmake

-Supports Windows MSCV, GCC and Clang, Emscripten (Web Assembly)
+Supports Windows MSVC, GCC and Clang, Emscripten (Web Assembly)

 ##### Out of memory when building
 Compiling the `neuropia_feed.h` uses a lot of memory.
 My Ubuntu 32G with 2G swap was far too small.
 Even